-Citrix will handle your data in accordance with the terms of your contract with Citrix, and protect it as specified in the Citrix Services Security Exhibit available on the Citrix Trust Center.
+Citrix handles your data in accordance with the terms of your contract with Citrix, and protects it as specified in the Citrix Services Security Exhibit available on the Citrix Trust Center.

 Citrix also uses Google Analytics to collect certain data from Citrix Workspace app as part of CEIP.
-Please review how Google handles data collected for Google Analytics.
+You might review how Google handles data collected for Google Analytics.

-You can turn off sending CEIP data to Citrix and Google Analytics (except for the two data elements collected for Google Analytics indicated by an \ in the second table below) by:
+Clear sending CEIP data to Citrix and Google Analytics (except for the two data elements collected for Google Analytics indicated by an \ in the second table in the following section) by: